-The photo above (by Georg Jacobs) can be viewed in OdonataMAP here.
+View the above photo (by Georg Jacobs) in OdonataMAP here.

 Length up to 38mm; Wingspan reaches 63mm.

-Females can be identified by the bi-coloured pterostigmas, the black-tipped wings and the cream-coloured stripe that runs from behind the eyes to the start of the abdomen.
+Females are identified by the bi-coloured pterostigmas and black-tipped wings.
+The cream-coloured stripe running from behind the eyes to the start of the abdomen is distinctive.

 Frequents the still or slow-moving reaches of marshes, floodplains, pans, dams and rivers.
 Favours sites with an abundant growth of sedge, grasses and reeds in shallow water.
 Occurs mostly in the warmer coastal and savanna regions.